 Although the Courts often find that insurers have incorrectly terminated an injured worker’s weekly payments due to a failure to meet their return to work obligations, there are also instances where the Courts have found against injured workers.

-For instance, in the case of Cavanagh v CSA [2013] VMC 18, Mr Cavanagh was employed as a trucker driver for CSA.
+For instance, in the case of Cavanagh v CSA [2013] VMC 18, Mr Cavanagh was employed as a truck driver for CSA.
 On 8 March 2011, while shovelling sandblast waste into piles inside a shed, he suffered injuries to his right knee.
 He successfully lodged a WorkCover claim on 15 March 2011 and commenced receiving weekly payments of compensation.

 On 28 May 2012, the insurer issued a Warning Notice to Mr Cavanagh for his failure to meet his return to work obligations – particularly that he refused to return to work on the date outlined in his Return to Work Plan.
 It was also alleged that Mr Cavanagh failed to make reasonable efforts to actively participate and co-operate in planning for his return to work or in returning to work in suitable employment or pre-injury employment.